Dreamscapes/atlas-archlinux/README.md

 - Keyboard is set to `us` (override with `localectl set-keymap ???`)
 - Timezone is set to UTC
 - root password is empty (**set one after installation to secure your box**)
-- user & group `vagrant` has been added, with default password being *vagrant*
+- user & group `vagrant` has been added, with default password being *vagrant* (**reset it after installation to secure your box**)
 - user `vagrant` has passwordless `sudo` enabled
 - ssh is enabled in order for Vagrant to be able to manage the VM
+- USB 2.0 is enabled, for your convenience

 ### Installed packages